matloff/toweranNA/README.md

 here; roughly, they are similar to those most existing methods.
 However, as noted, our view is that prediction contexts are more robust to assumptions, as seen in the examples above.

+## Future Work

+For some datasets, there may be few, if any, complete cases.
+Say p = 10, and that while there are no complete cases, there are many cases with just one predictor missing.
+Then it may be worth computing the 10 marginal regression functions, and proceeding as before.
+In that manner, we may cover most new cases to be predicted (and use another method for the rest).
+Code to automate this will be added.

 ## References